clarissarichard/clarissarichard/README.md

 - 👋 Hi, I’m @clarissarichard!
-- 👀 I’m interested in Selenium.
 - 🌱 I’m currently learning anything and everything about software testing!
-- 💞️ I’m looking to collaborate on TBD.
 - 📫 You can reach me at linkedin.com/in/clarissarichard

 <!---